ivs-kuleuven/platosim3/docs/InputFile.md

 @subsection psfParameters PSF Parameters

-The <b>PSF</b> block of the configuration file contains all the information that is specific to the telescope.
+The <b>PSF</b> block of the configuration file contains all the information that is specific to the PSF.
 The structure of this block is the following:

 \code{.yaml}